Ria424/developers-animatesdk-docs/Document_object/Document44.md

 #### Description

-Method; deletes the current selection on the Stage.
+Method; Deletes the current selection on the Stage.
 Displays an error message if there is no selection.

 #### Example